bugladen/NadekoBot/docs/Commands List.md

 `...` | Shows a random quote with a specified name.  | `... abc`
-`.qsearch` | Shows a random quote for a keyword that contains any text specified in the search.  | `.qsearch keyword text` `..` | Adds a new quote with the specified name and message.  | `.. sayhi Hi` `.deletequote` `.delq` | Deletes a random quote with the specified keyword.
-You have to either be server Administrator or the creator of the quote to delete it.  | `.delq abc`
+`.qsearch` | Shows a random quote for a keyword that contains any text specified in the search.  | `.qsearch keyword text` `..` | Adds a new quote with the specified name and message.  | `.. sayhi Hi` `.deletequote` `.delq` | Deletes a quote with the specified ID.
+You have to be either server Administrator or the creator of the quote to delete it.  | `.delq 123456`
 `.delallq` `.daq` | Deletes all quotes on a specified keyword. **Requires Administrator server permission.** | `.delallq kek` `.remind` | Sends a message to you or a channel after certain amount of time.
 First argument is `me`/`here`/'channelname'.
 Second argument is time in a descending order (mo>w>d>h>m) example: 1w5d3h10m.
 Third argument is a (multiword) message.  | `.remind me 1d5h Do something` or `.remind #general 1m Start now!`
 `.remindtemplate` | Sets message for when the remind is triggered.
-Available placeholders are `%user%` - user who ran the command, `%message%` - Message specified in the remind, `%target%` - target channel of the remind. **Bot Owner Only** | `.remindtemplate %user%, do %message%!`
+Available placeholders are `%user%` - user who ran the command, `%message%` - Message specified in the remind, `%target%` - target channel of the remind. **Bot owner only** | `.remindtemplate %user%, do %message%!`
 `.convertlist` | List of the convertible dimensions and currencies.  | `.convertlist` `.convert` | Convert quantities.
 Use `.convertlist` to see supported dimensions and currencies.  | `.convert m km 1000`